What is Nuvigil?

 Stop taking Nuvigil and call your doctor if you have a skin rash, no matter how mild.
 Other signs of a severe reaction include fever, swelling in your face or tongue, mouth sores, trouble breathing, swelling in your legs, yellowing of your skin or eyes, and skin rash or blistering sores.

 Before using Nuvigil, tell your doctor if you have liver or kidney disease, heart disease or high blood pressure, a heart valve disorder, a history of mental illness, a history of drug or alcohol addiction, or if you have recently had a heart attack.

 You should not use Nuvigil if you are allergic to armodafinil or modafinil (Provigil).

-To make sure Nuvigil is safe for you, tell your doctor if you have:
+To make sure Nuvigil is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

-FDA pregnancy category C. It is not known whether Nuvigil will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Nuvigil will harm an unborn baby.
+Nuvigil has been reported to be associated with growth restriction (small fetus) and miscarriage.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Nuvigil?

 Take Nuvigil exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.